-There are many elements that go into the creation of a great character.
+There are many elements that can go into the creation of a great character.
 All of them are optional.
-Nothing in this book is mandatory.
-Use as many of them as you choose.
-Skip over any that don't resonate with you, or fit the project you're working on.
+Use as many of the elements presented as you choose.
+Skip over any that don't resonate with you, or fit the project that you're working on.
 All these elements are system-agnostic and usable with any game mechanics, settings, or genres.